papr8ka/-lwjgl-basics-wiki/Textures.md

 ### Debug Rendering

 Before we get into the programmable pipeline and our sprite batching system, we can "test render" our sprite using old-school immediate mode.
 These calls (glMatrixMode, glBegin, glColor4f, glVertex2f, etc) are deprecated, and should not be used aside from simple debugging purposes.
-Once our sprite renderer is set up, we will no longer need to rely on them to draw a texture.
+Once our sprite batcher is set up, we will no longer need to rely on deprecated code to draw a texture.

 ```java
 public static void debugTexture(Texture tex, float x, float y, float width, float height) {